CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 > Versions and revisions are distinct features.
 Each version can have multiple revisions, just like a non-versioned API.
 You can use revisions without using versions, or the other way around.
 Typically versions are used to separate API versions with breaking changes, while revisions can be used for minor and non-breaking changes to an API.

 This gives you the flexibility to split up the implementation of your different API versions.
 However, the consumer doesn't see that.
 The consumer continues interacting with the API Management as a facade, and will simply specify which version of the API they wish to interact with.
-They should have no idea (or even care!) if they're talking to the same backend or an entirely separate backend.
+They should have no idea (or even care!) if they're talking to the same back-end or an entirely separate back-end.

 Let's first navigate to an API in our API Management instance.
 Click on the ellipsis and select Add version.